 Image: Dental Health Services Victoria

 Every child is at risk of tooth decay.
-The enamel (hard outer layer of teeth) is much thinner and softer on baby teeth, making them at greater risk of decay.
+The enamel (hard outer layer) is much thinner and softer on baby teeth, making them at greater risk of decay.
 The good news is that tooth decay is largely preventable.

-Baby teeth help children to eat and speak, and guide the permanent adult teeth into position, so it is important to take care of them right from the start.
+Baby teeth help children to eat and speak.
+They also guide the permanent adult teeth into position, so it is important to take care of your child’s teeth right from the start.

 Causes of tooth decay in young children

 Bacteria in the mouth feed on sugars from foods and drinks.
 These bacteria produce acid, which damages the outer surface of the tooth (the enamel).
 Saliva helps to repair this damage, but if over time there is more damage than repair, it leaves a cavity or ‘hole’ in the tooth.